michaelwangcode/html-css-course/README.md

 The course teaches HTML and CSS by showing us how to recreate the YouTube home page.

+If you're in VSCode, you can view the project by right clicking `youtube-updated.html` and selecting `Open With Live Server`.

-View the html files in this project by opening them in Google Chrome.
+Or, you can view the html files by double clicking them from the project folder to open them in Google Chrome.

 &nbsp;